workflows-sh/do-k8s-cdktf/README.md

 ## Getting help

 CTO.ai DigitalOcean Kubernetes Workflow is an open source project and is supported by the community.
-You can buy a supported version of CTO DOKS at CTO.ai
+All versions on DOKS CTO.ai are supported on our Platform.

 Learn more about CTO.ai community support channels [here](https://cto.ai/community)